atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

 	c.
 When the post-booking order is in "unpaid" status, the customer can create another order.
 However, if one of the orders completes the payment and moves to "ticketing-in-process" status, the other orders will stop processing the payment.

-5. In case the air ticket order already contains free baggage in the package, it’s subject to airline’s ancillary policy whether additional baggage is allowed to be purchase either at the booking flow or the post-booking flow.
+5. In case the air ticket order already contains free baggage, it’s subject to airline’s ancillary policy whether additional baggage is allowed to be purchase either at the booking flow or the post-booking flow.

 6. Same “product code” for baggage is mandatory to be added to each segment in connecting flights.
 If the "product code" is different for each of the segment (in the same direction)  or not added for all the sectors, the API will respond with an error message.